“I’m taking Mom on picnic.” I said to my husband, Mark, who wiped his eyes and blinked at the clock.

 Mark chewed through his allotted cookie.
 “How come you didn’t enter?”

 I narrowed my gaze.
 “Who wants to compete with Miss Congeniality?”
 Besides, I was as far from a princess as any DC Comic character.

 Mom nodded along as she consumed her second cookie and crushed the last cherry in her mouth.
 Her chin, splotched with cherry stain, dropped near the edge of the table and her elbows slipped off the glossy wood paint.

 We reversed course and returned Mom to her nest.

 Settling her into an armchair with a tufted cushion in a warm corner in the sunroom, I tried to leave.
 But tears kept me rooted as if they were essential to watering my family tree.

 Mom and I had been conjoined for five years.
 Five years without Dad.
 She and I had grown together in the way a married couple grew together except I returned to the outside world and she remained in her inner one.

 In a flash, I became a conduit for a presence I could not name.
-The Fourth of July burst through and filled the moment with fireworks neither Mom nor I could see.
+The Fourth of July burst through me and filled the moment with fireworks neither Mom nor I could see.
 But we felt them.
-Yeah, we felt them.

 Yeah, we felt them.